There’s a simple answer to this question: yes.

 - Between 1.6 and 2.8 million teens run away each year.

-- Based on current populations statistics, that means just under 9% of teens run away each year.
+- Based on current population statistics, that means just under 9% of teens run away each year.

 That’s a significant amount, but not an overwhelming percentage.
 We won’t downplay the gravity of the situation, however.
 Any time a teen runs away, there’s something going on at home that needs attention.